The Complete Guide to Gin & Tonic

 Bombay Sapphire

 This iconic blue bottle is instantly recognizable in any home bar or restaurant.
-Bombay Sapphire is best known for it's sweet-taste flavor profile and smooth, crisp taste.
+Bombay Sapphire is best known for its sweet-taste flavor profile and smooth, crisp taste.

-Typically $20 USD // €18 EUR
+Typically $20 USD

 Tanqueray

-Another popular brand or London Dry gin, Tanqueray is best known for its distinctive juniper-forward flavor and hints of lemon zest.
+Another popular brand of London Dry gin, Tanqueray is best known for its distinctive juniper-forward flavor and hints of lemon zest.
 If you opt for this brand of gin, I recommend adding in a little twist of lemon to help bring out those delicious flavors.

-Typically $25 USD // €23 EUR
+Typically $25 USD

 Beefeater London Dry Gin